 - Shallot.
 Shallots make up a majority of most Thai curry pastes.
 I don't recommend substituting them with purple onions.

 - Cilantro roots or stems.
 Cilantro with roots is sold throughout markets in Thailand.
-They are rare to find in the US but the next best option is the stems.
+They are rare in the US, but the next best option is the stems.
 The largest and lowest part of the stems works great.

 - Shrimp paste.
-If you want authentic Thai curry paste, Thai shrimp paste is a must.
-The pungent smell can be hard to get used to, just ignore this part and know that it's going to elevate your curry paste.
+Thai shrimp paste is a must if you want authentic Thai curry paste.
+The pungent smell can be hard to get used to.
+Ignore this part and know it will elevate your curry paste.

 - Cardamom.
-Use ground cardamom or use allspice instead for a substitute.
+Use ground cardamom or use allspice instead as a substitute.

 How to Make Authentic Prik Khing Curry Paste?

-I'm going to show you how to make curry paste in two ways!
-One is the traditional way of using stone mortar and pestle to manually pound all the ingredients into a paste.
-The manual pounding of curry pastes produce stronger flavors from the oils released from the ingredients.
+I will show you how to make curry paste in two ways!
+One is the traditional way of using a stone mortar and pestle to manually pound all the ingredients into a paste.
+The manual pounding of curry pastes produces stronger flavors from the oils released from the ingredients.
 The second is super fast and easy!
-Use a small food processor or blender to mix all the ingredients together until smooth paste forms, that's it!
+Use a small food processor or blender to mix all the ingredients until smooth paste forms.
+That's it!

-- Remove the seeds from the chilis then soak in warm water for 15-20 minutes or until soft.
+Step 1.
+Remove the seeds from the chilis, then soak in warm water for 15-20 minutes or until soft.
 Cut the large chilis into smaller 1-inch chunks before soaking.

-- Drain, rinse and pat dry the chilis.
-Use kitchen scissors to cut the soaked chilis into 1-inch pieces, and place them in the mortar.
+Step 2.
+Drain, rinse, and pat dry the chilis.
+Use kitchen scissors to cut the soaked chilis into 1-inch pieces and place them in the mortar.
 Add the salt and pound together in a mortar and pestle until you form a nice paste.

-4. Add the garlic, shallot, kaffir zest, kaffir lime leaves, and, keep pound away!
+Step 4.
+Add the garlic, shallot, kaffir zest, kaffir lime leaves, and keep pound away!

-- Remove the seeds from the chilis then soak in warm water for 15-20 minutes or until soft.
-Drain, rinse and pat dry the chilis.
+- Remove the seeds from the chilis, then soak them in warm water for 15-20 minutes or until soft.
+Drain, rinse, and pat dry the chilis.
 Cut the large chilis into smaller 1-inch chunks before grinding.

-- Add the rest of the ingredients to the food processor and pulverized all ingredients together into a fine paste.
+- Add the rest of the ingredients to the food processor and pulverize all ingredients together into a fine paste.
+Add up to 1 tablespoon of cold water to help turn the blades.
 A spice grinder works great too! (pictured below).
 Remove the curry paste for use and store any unused paste in a glass jar.
-It will last up, to 10 days in the refrigerator and in the freezer, 3-4 months.
+That's it!
+You just made your curry paste from scratch!

 - You can adjust the spiciness of your curry paste by the number of chilis used.
 The more you use, the spicier your paste will be.
-The smaller the chilis, also the more spicer your paste will be.
+The smaller the chilis, also the spicer your paste will be.
+Adjust according to your taste buds!

 - Always remove the seeds of the dried chilis, with a small knife, before soaking to help reduce the heat of your paste.